Lassehhansen/ArxivMLClaimSearch/README.md

 ## Data Sharing and Collaborative Review

-*   **Google Docs for Collaboration:** All identified papers, along with their respective Arxiv IDs and the claims found by GPT-4.0 Turbo, have been compiled in a shared Google document for collaborative review and analysis.
+*   **Google Docs for Collaboration:** All identified papers, along with their respective Arxiv IDs and the claims found by GPT-4 Turbo, have been compiled in a shared Google document for collaborative review and analysis.
 *   **Color-Coding for Agreement:** Team members were encouraged to review the listed papers and color-code them based on their alignment with our research focus: green for papers supporting our interest points and red for those that do not align.

+## Model versions used

+- "gpt-3.5-turbo-1106"
+- "gpt-4-0125-preview"

 ## System Prompt for GPT Assisted Research